issuu/pipe2log/README.md

         Valid options are: daemon, user, syslog, local[0-7] -hostname string
-        what source/hostname to use in syslog message. (default "<the os hostname>") -logformat string
+        what source/hostname to use in syslog message. (default "<the os hostname>") prefix the hostname with a plus sign "+" to combine it with the os hostname, +<my hostname>.<os hostname> useful for tracking docker container ids -logformat string
         default behaviour is to scan for severity, i.e. ERROR,DEBUG,CRIT,.. in the beginning of every line of input.
 Other options for logformat are